MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 - **Authentication-Results:** You can find what your email client authenticated when the email was sent.
 It will provide you with SPF and DKIM authentication.

-- **Originating IP:** The original IP can be used to determine if the IP is blacklisted and to obtain the geo location.
+- **Originating IP:** The original IP can be used to determine if the IP is blocklisted and to obtain the geo location.

 - **Spam Confidence Level (SCL):** This determines the probability of an incoming email is spam.
     **SCL Rating:**